List of rulers of Provence

 The land of Provence has a history quite separate from that of any of the larger nations of Europe.
 Its independent existence has its origins in the frontier nature of the dukedom in Merovingian Gaul.
 In this position, influenced and affected by several different cultures on different sides, the Provençals maintained a unity which was reinforced when the region was made a separate kingdom during the Carolingian decline of the later ninth century.
-Provence was eventually joined to the other Burgundian kingdom, but it remained ruled by its own powerful, and largely independent, counts.
+When Boso of Provence acquired the region in 879, it was known as Lower Burgundy until it was merged with Upper Burgundy in 933 to form the Kingdom of Arles.
+The counts of Arles began calling themselves "count of Provence"; although in name vassals, they were de facto autonomous princes.
+After 1032, the county was part of the Holy Roman Empire.

 In the eleventh century, Provence became disputed between the traditional line and the counts of Toulouse, who claimed the title of "Margrave of Provence".
-In the High Middle Ages, the title of Count of Provence belonged to local families of Frankish origin, to the House of Barcelona, to the House of Anjou and to a cadet branch of the House of Valois.
-After 1032, the county was part of the Holy Roman Empire.
+In the High Middle Ages, the title of Count of Provence belonged to local families of Frankish origin, from 1112 to 1245 to the House of Barcelona (a cadet branch of the House of Aragón), from 1245 to 1382 to the House of Anjou, and from 1382 to 1481 to a cadet branch of the House of Valois.
 It was inherited by King Louis XI of France in 1481, and definitively incorporated into the French royal domain by his son Charles VIII in 1487.

-Merovingian governors
+Merovingian dukes

 During the period of the Merovingian dynasty in Gaul, Provence was a province ruled by duces (dukes), military leaders and district commanders who served as defenders of the frontiers of the kingdom and ruled over vast territories as opposed to the comites (counts), who ruled the cities and their environs.
 Provence was usually a part of the division of the Frankish realm known as the Kingdom of Burgundy, which was treated as its own kingdom.
 Their title sometimes appears as rector Provinciae.

 This is an incomplete list of the known Merovingian-appointed dukes of Provence.